College football's 50 best players in 2018

 Key stat: Big Ten-record 47 touchdown passes

-Haskins broke the Big Ten single season touchdown passing record that was set by Drew Brees and was named the Big Ten quarterback of the year and the conference's offensive player of the year.
+Haskins broke the Big Ten single-season touchdown pass record that was set by Drew Brees and was named the conference's quarterback of the year and offensive player of the year.
 He was a finalist for the Heisman Trophy after throwing for 4,580 yards and 47 touchdowns with only eight interceptions.

 4. QUINNEN WILLIAMS